Agniva2006/Face-Detection-Deep-Learning-Model/README.md

 | Method                    | *Folder-wise matching with FaceNet embeddings and Cosine Similarity* |

 > NOTE :- For this dataset, model has achiveved 100% accuracy and correctly tells source of the dataset.
 At the end of the code, an example is given; This project can be done 4 ways.. if found but takes a lot time to train...
+*At the end we give an image called mbappe.png for testing and it works*
 ---

 ## 📌 How to Run: